paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 _Once you've identified your skills and career goals, the next crucial step is creating a compelling personal brand.
 This section will show you how to tailor your communication and craft a narrative that effectively showcases your career story to employers._

 1. Crafting Messaging and Positioning Strategies
-    _Tailor communication so that it is aligned with both your skills and career goals._
+    _Craft messaging that clearly conveys your value and unique strengths.
+Position yourself in line with your skills and career aspirations, ensuring your communications resonate with your target audience and highlight the qualities that set you apart._

 2. Connecting with Others Through Engaging Storytelling
-    _Leverage aspects of engaging storytelling to connect with potential employers and build relationships._
+    _Use storytelling techniques to share concrete examples of your work, much like you would in a portfolio.
+An effective story highlights a key challenge, describes your approach, and shares the results — showcasing your impact and making your experience memorable for potential employers or collaborators._

 3. Optimizing Your LinkedIn Profile and Network
-    _Create an effective headline, summary and other elements to attract opportunities, strengthen your position and expand your network._
+    _Create an effective LinkedIn headline (not just title — benefits delivered/what you do, key skills/social proof), a summary (a strategic high-level narrative with a strong opening value proposition and highlights of your impact, credibility and milestones), and other profile elements to attract opportunities, strengthen your position, and expand your network._

 ### III.
 Cultivating Relationships and Building Trust